mjordan/islandora_workbench_docs/docs/fields.md

 Typed relation fields contain information about the relationship (or "relation") between a taxonomy term and the node it is attached to.
 For example, a term from the Person vocabulary, "Jordan, Mark", can be an author, illustrator, or editor of the book described in the node.
 In this example, "author", "illustrator", and "editor" are the typed relations.

 !!! note
     Although Islandora supports Typed Relation fields that allow adding relations to other nodes, currently Workbench only supports adding relations to taxonomies.
+If you need support for adding Typed Relations to other entities, please leave a comment on [this issue](https://github.com/mjordan/islandora_workbench/issues/421).

 The Controlled Access Terms module allows the relations to be sets of terms from external authority lists (for example like the [MARC Relators](https://www.loc.gov/marc/relators/relaterm.html) list maintained by the Library of Congress).
 Within a Typed Relation field's configuration, the configured relations look like this: